 “I did feel slightly guilty but all my friends did the same thing,” she says.

 “It’s a huge problem.
-Understanding the true scope of the activity is inherently difficult because it’s clandestine,” he says — though he notes the fraud isn’t limited to China.
+Understanding the true scope of the activity is inherently difficult because it’s clandestine,” he says.

 Oh my.
 Many US colleges do not care as they earn extra money if the kid ends up in English classes for a semester or two before starting college.

 How does that work for your company?
 A few extra classes will not stop the lying.